srahman14/trackly/README.md

 ### Failure handling

-- **Robots.txt compliance** — checked before every fetch; fails open on missing/unreachable `robots.txt` (absence isn't a disallow signal), fails closed on malformed responses
+- **Robots.txt compliance**: checked before every fetch; fails open on missing/unreachable `robots.txt` (absence isn't a disallow signal), fails closed on malformed responses
-- **Freshness caching** — a company scanned within 24h is served from cache, no redundant network calls
+- **Freshness caching**: a company scanned within 24h is served from cache, no redundant network calls
-- **Content-hash dedupe** — re-scans only create a new document row if the *normalized visible text* actually changed (not raw HTML, which includes per-request noise like CSRF tokens and analytics nonces)
+- **Content-hash dedupe**: re-scans only create a new document row if the *normalized visible text* actually changed (not raw HTML, which includes per-request noise like CSRF tokens and analytics nonces)
-- **RLS zero-rows-affected guards** — Postgres/Supabase RLS doesn't error on a blocked write, it just silently updates zero rows.
+- **RLS zero-rows-affected guards**: Postgres/Supabase RLS doesn't error on a blocked write, it just silently updates zero rows.
 Every mutating DB function checks the returned row count explicitly rather than assuming success from the absence of an error.
-- **Malformed input handling** — invalid UUIDs in route params surface as `400`, not a generic `500`, via explicit Postgres error code (`22P02`) handling
+- **Malformed input handling**: invalid UUIDs in route params surface as `400`, not a generic `500`, via explicit Postgres error code (`22P02`) handling

 ---

 ## Known limitations (deliberate scope decisions)

-Automated privacy policy discovery is a best-effort heuristic, not a guarantee — this is an honest limitation of the problem domain, not a flaw unique to this implementation.
+Automated privacy policy discovery is a best-effort heuristic, not a guarantee: this is an honest limitation of the problem domain, not a flaw unique to this implementation.
 Specifically, out of scope for v1:

-- **PDF-based privacy policies** — the fetcher currently rejects non-HTML content types; a real, observed occurrence, deferred to v2 by design (the Layer 1/2 split anticipates this)
+- **PDF-based privacy policies**: the fetcher currently rejects non-HTML content types; a real, observed occurrence, deferred to v2 by design (the Layer 1/2 split anticipates this)
-- **AI-assisted extraction/link-finding** — reserved as a scoped fallback (e.g. classifying a page's existing anchor list, not full-page extraction) for the cases the rules-based approach misses, rather than a blanket AI-on-everything approach that wouldn't be cost-viable at scale
+- **AI-assisted extraction/link-finding**: reserved as a scoped fallback (e.g. classifying a page's existing anchor list, not full-page extraction) for the cases the rules-based approach misses, rather than a blanket AI-on-everything approach that wouldn't be cost-viable at scale
-- **Negation-aware detection** — "third-party sharing" and "AI screening" flags are presence-detectors, not confirmed yes/no answers; a policy stating data is *not* shared would still register as detected.
+- **Negation-aware detection**: "third-party sharing" and "AI screening" flags are presence-detectors, not confirmed yes/no answers; a policy stating data is *not* shared would still register as detected.
 Surfaced in the UI as "auto-detected — verify against source," not hidden.
-- **Region/role-specific privacy notices** — at companies with multiple postings, the first-discovered policy is used company-wide
+- **Region/role-specific privacy notices**: at companies with multiple postings, the first-discovered policy is used company-wide

 ---